 Here are some basic temperature setting guidelines:

 When guests in restaurants and hotels specify their preference for appearance of doneness, the chef will add heat to individual orders, hopefully achieving the desired level of doneness.
 This is usually done by dipping the individual cut in stock or broth, aka “jus.”
 Exposure to hot liquids can cause the meat to “clinch,” so the jus should NEVER be hotter than 165 F/74 C.

 Level of difficulty: 2.5

 Preheat the water in your sous vide bath to the temperature that most closely matches your preference.
-We will exhibit the results of two different temperatures, which we will note on each picture.
+For this demonstration, we used 130 F/54 C.

 Let sous vide timing work for you!

 Among sous vide’s several unique characteristics, cooking time is determined by the shortest distance from the surface of the roast to the geometric center instead of by weight.
 Many newcomers are daunted at first by what appears to be an inconveniently long period of time required to sous vide process proteins.